 There were plenty of jobs that required little more than the willingness to show up and do the work; they didn’t require a lot of education.
 These jobs were doing traditional honest labor on small family farms, in construction and other trades, and in trucking, mining and factories of all kinds.
 I still have family and friends living there, and understand that traditional lifestyle.

 For a time, my belief that anyone could succeed by working hard was reinforced by my own experience and success; I believed that anyone who was not succeeding in life had no one to blame but themselves.

 The only constant in the universe is change, and the world has changed and so have I. Due to equal parts of good fortune, wise decisions, hard work, sound advice, and a strong desire to succeed I now live in a very different world.

 I acquired and education and had a career in the emerging computer business, where opportunities were everywhere.
 Everyone I associated with was living the good life, more or less.
 But underneath my radar, job opportunities in a large part of the country were changing.
 The technology that was creating opportunity for me and the people I knew was robbing people in the world of my childhood of their jobs and the standard of living they knew.
 Due to technology and globalization, no longer could a person with limited education and a willingness to work hard count on success – or even supporting their family.

 The Education Gap

-For reasons of choice rather than need, I spent several years working at jobs and in environments that were entirely different than I had experienced before, and the people I met working at those jobs were different as well.
+For reasons of choice rather than need, I then spent several years working at jobs and in environments that were entirely different than I had experienced before, and the people I met who working at those jobs were different as well.
 They were good, hard working, folks who labored at jobs in which they had little control or discretion, for too little pay, and with few options for improving their situation.
 But these folks, as many of them realize, were the lucky ones: they were living in a world where many people they knew were unemployed.